eliotcochrane/eliotcochrane.github.io/_posts/2023-10-30-powerstraps-deep-dive.md

 ![Sidas power strap.](/assets/img/sidas-power-strap.jpeg)
 *Photo: Sidas elastic power strap.*

 In scenarios with repeated impacts, such as moguls or when landing jumps, elastic power straps can help to alleviate harsh impacts by allowing the boot to flex more throughout the impact.
-These are often praised for reducing or eliminating "shin bang" by removing space between the tongue/cuff of the boot and the leg itself and allowing for appropriate pressure during the closure of the buckles.
+These are often praised for reducing or eliminating "shin bang" from the harsh feeling when flexing forward in a static strap.

 ### Options